Captive RRG Legal and Regulatory Environment

 Risk Retention Groups

-The upcoming, new, and changes to existing RRG accreditation requirements can be found at this NAIC webpage.
-The NAIC seems to be stepping up their regulation of RRG’s.
+The upcoming, new, and changes to existing RRG accreditation requirements can be found on this NAIC webpage.
+The NAIC seems to be stepping up its regulation of RRGs.

 There is a concerted effort to amend the LRRA to include modernizing the Act.

 A.M.
-Best study showed that RRG’s have better loss ratios than traditional commercial insurance.
+Best’s study showed that RRGs have better loss ratios than traditional commercial insurance.

 New Developments- State/Federal Income Taxes